zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Updating the Git remote

+!!!
+Info "Why"
-I would like to update the URL for my remote named `origin` in my repository.
+    - I would like to update the URL for my remote named `origin` in my repository.

 ```sh
 git remote set-url origin ssh://git@github.com/zephinzer/blog.joeir.net